DavidCain/bibliophile/README.md

 Accordingly, there are a lot of TODOs at any given moment...

-## Cache shelf contents

-The Goodreads API can be quite slow.
-They allow caching results for up to 24 hours, so we can use that to make the initial shelf reading faster for repeat users.

 ## Support shelves with over 200 books

 Right now, this tool only reads the first 200 books on the `to-read` shelf